I Use This

 In Studio A at the TWiT Eastside Studios, where we shoot This Week in Tech, MacBreak Weekly, and This Week in Google, I use a Heil PR-40 mic and JH Audio in-ear monitors.
 The big computer in front of me is a 2019 Lenovo A940 all-in-one with an 8th Generation Intel® Core™ i7-8700 Processor with a 27" 4K UHD (3840 x 2160) IPS display, 32 GB RAM, and a 256GB SSD.
 It’s running Manjaro Linux with the Gnome desktop.

 The TWiT Wiki has a fairly up-to-date description of the hardware we use to stream the shows.
-The short version is that we use multiple Canon Vixia consumer grade camcorders, switched with a Newtek Tricaster, streaming live via an Amazon Elemental.
+The short version is that we use multiple Canon Vixia consumer grade camcorders, switched with a Newtek Tricaster 2 Elite, streaming live to Twitch, Ustream, and YouTube Live via an Amazon Elemental.
 The shows are recorded using decks from Sound Devices.
 Editors use Adobe Premiere on Dell Precision Workstations.
 Our audio uses Telos’s Axia digital over ethernet.

 Studio B at the TWiT Eastside Studios doubles as my office.
-I shoot The Tech Guy radio show there, along with iOS Today, Windows Weekly, Security Now, Ask the Tech Guy, and Hands On Mac.
-I use a 2016 5K iMac there, as well as a 2017 Lenovo T470s running Manjaro Linux Gnome Edition.
-I keep my only Windows machine there, too, it’s a tiny 2015 GPD UMPC from Pocket Computers.
+I shoot The Tech Guy radio show there, along with Windows Weekly and Security Now.
+I use a 2016 5K iMac there, as well as a 2017 Lenovo T470s running Windows 10.

 When I need to record audio I use Twisted Wave on the iMac.
 My Heil PR-40 mic is connected, as it is at home, using a Blackmagic Designs MixPre-3.
 I’m wearing AKG K240 studio headphones.

 When the weather’s nice, I ride to work on a Radpower electric bike, the Rad City Step Thru.
 We own two old-school Segways which we mostly ride for fun.
-Lisa drives an electric blue 2019 Chevy Bolt and, until the lease runs out later this year, I drive an Audi A8L.
-I’m hoping to replace the Audi with a Ford Mustang Mach-E. We really like electric vehicles.
-Maybe that’s because we have 30 solar panels on the roof from Solar City so much of our power comes free from the sun.
-We’re planning on adding a Tesla Powerwall so that we can be more self-sufficient.
+Lisa drives an electric blue 2019 Chevy Bolt and I’m expecting to take delivery on a Ford Mustang Mach-E any day now.
+We really like electric vehicles.
+Maybe that’s because we generate and store our own electricity with 60 solar panels on the roof and two Tesla Powerwall batteries.
 Our house is on a well and without electricity we have no water.